hatimabu/Rekognition/README.md

 ---
 $2 per 100,000 emails → your 15,000/month is only $0.30/month.

-# TOTAL PROJECT WILL COST AROUND 15.30$
+# TOTAL PROJECT WILL COST AROUND $15.56 per month